 Invoice factoring can cost anywhere between 1% and 3% of the original invoice amount.
-There is also usually an application fee that can cost between $0 and $1000.
-Every service has their own invoice factoring rates, so check with your lender to see if there are any additional fees.
+There is also usually an application fee that can cost between $0.00 and $1,000.00.
+Every service has its own invoice factoring rates, so check with your lender to see if there are any additional fees.

-Do invoice factoring companies keep the remaining 20% if my invoice is still unpaid after 60 days?
+Do invoice factoring companies keep the remaining 20% of my invoice if still unpaid after 60 days?

 Individual small business invoice factoring firms have their own policies, but it is common for them to charge you a higher percentage for every extra month that the debt goes uncollected.